 The title of this essay is, of course, a truism: the Mona Lisa, being a human creation, was never – and never will be – alive.
 Despite our boastful ingenuity and cleverness, human beings are not capable of creating anything living.
 This means that there is a fundamental, a categorical, difference between human and non-human creations: whereas everything that is created by human beings is dead and inanimate, the glorious creations of Nature are living.
 And this means that every living creation of Nature is necessarily greater, more important, and more vital than any creation of humanity.
-For these living creations, which are capable of replicating and modifying themselves in order to adapt to changing environmental conditions, will continue to exist long after the human race has disappeared from the Earth, just as they existed a very, very long time before we appeared on the Earth and, starting a few centuries ago, proceeded to wreak havoc on all other life forms.
+For these living creations, which are capable of replicating and modifying themselves in order to adapt to changing environmental conditions, will continue to exist long after the human race has disappeared from the Earth, just as they existed for a very, very long time before we appeared on the Earth and, starting a few centuries ago, proceeded to wreak havoc on all other life forms.

 No artwork is as great or as important as the many living species that we are driving to extinction by our selfish actions and our collective indifference.
 The fact that millions of human beings would rather go to a museum to stare at this dead, unchanging human creation, rather than go out into the wild, or even just look around them, to observe the countless and truly magnificent glories of Nature – the fascinating life-forms that exist all around us – shows how stupid and degenerate we are.
-From having spent far too much time in our mostly artificial urban environments, which are made of sterile materials like metal, glass, concrete, asphalt, plastic, and treated wood, a great many of us have become profoundly and dangerously disconnected from the Nature on which we still continue to depend for our survival.
-As a result, our priorities have been completely perverted, for we value whatever is human, merely because it is human, over things that are natural.
+From having spent far too much time in our mostly artificial urban environments, which are made of sterile materials like metal, glass, stone, brick, concrete, asphalt, plastic, and treated wood, a great many of us have become profoundly and dangerously disconnected from the Nature on which we still continue to depend for our survival.
+As a result, our priorities have been completely perverted, for we tend to value whatever is human, merely because it is human, over things that are natural.